How to Keep in Contact While Traveling Abroad

 This works best if you trust them to actually a) notice your mail is there, b) open your mail and c) not lose your mail after opening it.

 All my stuff gets sent to my parents’ house (which is also where I store the things I didn’t get rid of when I started traveling).
-I have USPS [checker] set up, so I can see which mail pieces are coming each day and when I see something that’s mine– and not junk mail– I ask my parents to open it for me and send a photo.
+I have USPS daily digest set up, so I can see which mail pieces are coming each day and when I see something that’s mine– and not junk mail– I ask my parents to open it for me and send a photo.
 If it’s an important thing, like something from the government, they stick it in a folder and I deal with it whenever I come home to visit.

 Budget: Sign up for a mail service.